ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### MT_PRECISION

-For a numeric type column, this is the number of digits in the column.
+For a numeric type column, this is the precision of the column.

 ##### MT_SCALE

-For a numeric type column, this is the number of digits to the right of the decimal point in the column.
+For a numeric type column, this is the scale of the column.

 ##### MT_ENCRYPT_PRECISION

-For an encrypted numeric type column, this is the number of digits in the column.
+For an encrypted numeric type column, this is the precision of the column.

 ##### MT_POLICY_NAME